Mean Field Limit for Coulomb-Type Flows: Introduction

 In the Riesz case, the Riesz potential $h^\mu=\g*\mu$ is no longer the solution to a local equation, and to find a replacement to \eqref{eqdelta}--\eqref{divstres}, we use an extension procedure as popularized by \cite{caffsilvestre} in order to obtain a local integral in $h^\mu$ in the extended space $\R^{\d+1}$.

-In the discrete case of the original ODE system, all the above integrals are singular and these singularities have to be removed.
+In the discrete case of the original ODE system, all the above integrals are singular and this constitutes the main difficulty overcome in this paper.
 In place of the second term in the right-hand side of \eqref{calc}, we then have to control a term which by symmetry can be written in the form \be \iint_{\R^{\d}\times \R^{\d} \backslash \triangle}( \nab h^{\mu_1}(x)-\nab h^{\mu_2}(y)) \cdot \nab \g(x-y) d(\mu_1-\mu_2)(x)d(\mu_1-\mu_2)(y)\ee where $\triangle $ denotes the diagonal, $\mu_1$ is the limiting measure $\mu^t$ and $\mu_2$ is the discrete empirical measure $\mu_N^t$.
 Such terms are well known (see for instance \cite{schochet}), and create the main difficulty due to the singularity of $\g$.
-The key is as above to reexpress it as a single integral in terms of a stress-energy tensor, but where this time we renormalize the singularity in \eqref{pt} via an appropriate truncation of $h^\mu$, and then to show that \eqref{pt} can be controlled by the Coulomb (Riesz) distance itself, provided the limiting solution is regular enough.
-This is the most difficult step in the result, and was the main obstacle to treating the case of general dimension.
-The idea of expressing the interaction energy as a local integral in $h^\mu$ and its renormalization procedure, were previously used in the study of Coulomb and Riesz energies in \cite{rs,ps,ls1,ls2}, but it was not clear how to adapt these ideas to control \eqref{pt}: in fact in \cite{du} this was dealt with by a ball-construction procedure inspired from the analysis of Ginzburg-Landau vortices, which led to the restriction $\s<1$ and $\d\le 2$. \\
+When removing the diagonal, the positivity manifested by \eqref{intbp} is in effect lost.
+We are however able to prove the following crucial functional inequality. \begin{prop} Assume that $\mu$ is a probability density, with $\mu \in C^{\sigma}(\R^{\d})$ with $\sigma>\s-\d+1$ if $\s \ge \d-1$; respectively $\mu \in L^\infty(\R^{\d}) $ or $\mu \in C^\sigma(\R^{\d})$ with $\sigma>0$ if $\s <\d-1$.
+For any $X_N \in (\R^\d)^N$ and any Lipschitz map $\psi: \R^{\d}\to \R^{\d}$, we have where $C$ depends only on $\s$, $\d$. \end{prop} The right-hand side should be read as $C_{\psi, \mu, s, \d}( F_N(X_N, \mu)+ N^\beta)$ for some $\beta <2$.
+This inequality is the main novelty of the paper.
+Even though the term $(\psi(x)-\psi(y)) \cdot \nab \g(x-y)$ has a singularity of same order as $\g(x-y)$ near the diagonal, the inequality is not at all obvious due to the lack of positivity of the integrand and its proof is rendered difficult by the handling of the removed diagonal terms.
+Note that in \cite{gp} Golse and Paul were able to treat the mean field limit for the {\it quantum} Coulomb dynamics, relying on this inequality.

+To give more insight into the proof of this proposition, we need to discuss the electric representation of the modulated energy $F_N$, again restricting to the Coulomb case.
+For that we introduce the electric potential